Updated August 19, 2023

 - IP-Addressing: IP address is the address in the virtual world.
 Every address on the network has unique identification no. Every data packet holds this unique address to transmit data to the correct destination.
 Every device has a unique IP address.

 - The IP address itself is a separate topic.
 Currently, we will stick to the routing algorithms.
 If you want to learn more regarding the IP address, then you can find a lot of material online.

-- Routing algorithm: Similarly, the routing algorithm is a step by step process which describes how to transfer data over the network.
+- Routing algorithm: Similarly, the routing algorithm is a step-by-step process that describes how to transfer data over the network.

 What are Routing Algorithms?